 Acute Hemodialysis (H7C)

-The UAMS Acute Dialysis Unit is a 6 station area with a separate room that can be used for isolation.
+Acute Dialysis Unit is a 6 station area with a separate room that can be used for isolation.
 Services are restricted to hemodialysis/hemoperfusion procedures.
 The patient population includes acute and/or chronic inpatients who require hemodialysis.
 Patients who are pre or post renal transplant may also receive treatments.

 Patients referred from the Emergency Department (ED), may also receive dialysis treatments in the unit as well as in the ED area.
 Portable dialysis machines are utilized in the ED as well as other units in the hospital.